vercel/next.js/docs/advanced-features/react-18/server-components.md

 #### `next/head` and I18n

-We're still working on them!
+We are still working on support for these features.